TiDeane/Link-Highlighter/README.md

 - A researcher can stay oriented in long-form content, seeing at a glance which pages, or even which sections, they’ve already explored.

-- Or any situation where someone might want to keep track of which links they've visited (e.g. movies on Letterboxd, links on Google Searc, etc.)
+- Or any situation where someone might want to keep track of which links they've visited (e.g. movies on Letterboxd, links on Google Search, etc.)

 ### Advanced Options

-By default, this extension normalizes all URLs by removing all query parameters and hash fragments. **This leads to ideal results on Linkedin**.
+By default, this extension normalizes all URLs by removing all query parameters and hash fragments. **This leads to ideal results on LinkedIn**.

 However, normalizing URLs may lead to results that aren't ideal on other websites.
 For this reason, URL normalization is customizable under "**Advanced Options**" on the popup: